-Since 2005, we’ve been providing information, resources and
+Since 2005, Deanna has been providing information, resources and

 support to reduce suffering during serious illness